Anthropological Journal of European Cultures

 The Anthropological Journal of European Cultures is a biannual peer-reviewed academic journal that was established in 1990 as the Anthropological Yearbook of European Cultures.
 It obtained its current title in 2008 when Berghahn Books took over as the publisher.
-The journal covers research addressing the cultural and social changes of the societies in contemporary Europe.
-The editors-in-chief are Elisabeth Timm (University of Münster) and Patrick Laviolette (University of Tartu and Institute of Advanced Study, New Europe College, Bucharest).
+The journal covers research addressing the cultural and social changes of societies in contemporary Europe.
+The editors-in-chief are Aleksandar Bošković (UFRN), Natal and Institute of Archaeology, Belgrade, and Jennifer Cash (Nanyang Technological University, Singapore.

 Editors-in-chief

 The following persons are or have been editors-in-chief: